patra-sidhartha/sql-quries/Note2.md

 	FROM ranked
 	WHERE rn > 1
 	);
-3. What is the difference between INNER JOIN and LEFT JOIN?
+3. What is the difference between INNER JOIN and LEFT JOIN? <br>
-	An INNER JOIN returns only rows with a match in both tables based on the specified join condition.
+	An INNER JOIN returns only rows with a match in both tables based on the specified join condition.  <br>
 	If there are no matching rows, there will be no results.
-The SQL syntax for an INNER JOIN is shown in the code snippet below.
+The SQL syntax for an INNER JOIN is shown in the code snippet below. <br>

 	SELECT table1.column_name1, table1.column_name2, table2.column_name1, table2.column_name2 FROM table1
 	INNER JOIN table2